Coryf65/OOPS/README.md

 1. DungeonsOfDoom, a C# Console App Game
 2. Excercises, some demos and tests, a C# Console App
 3. Zoo, practice implementing new lessons, a C# Console App
-4. Demo, C# console app
+4. OODemo an example of the wrong kind of inheritance, C# console app
+5. BetterOODemo an example of imporving the inheritance using interfaces too, C# console app

 > C# is an object-oriented programming language.
 The four basic principles of object-oriented programming are:
 > - **Abstraction** Modeling the relevant attributes and interactions of entities as classes to define an abstract representation of a system.